Vortetty/gba-rtx/README.md

 ![Preview image](readme_assets/preview.png)

+### A note before we continue

+This project is an implementation of "Raytracing in one Weekend", it is not a world-class raytracer nor am i trying to be the Heaven Seven demo.
+The primary goal is not to have perfect rendering or blow people's minds beyond "oh that's cool".

+With that said, i am trying to keep it high quality, so for an faq:

+---

+**Q:** BVH?

+**A:** At some point, i am largely following the order of the book

+---

+**Q:** Importance sampling?

+**A:** Maybe some day but not right now.

+---

+**Q:** Realtime?

+**A:** If you make a realtime raytracer with good quality you are a better dev than i

+---

+**Q:** Meshes?

+**A:** Some day, when i add triangles, it will not be soon.

+---

+**Q:** Why are you not using X method?

+**A:** Likely either memory constraints, or the fact that this was a project for fun, not a project for reading 500 page research documents and learning 4th year college math to understand them so i can make a slightly nicer raytracer on a gba.

+---

+**Q:** Rom?

+**A:** Check the releases page

 ## Compiling

 on linux you can use the makefile to compile with `make fix` assuming `make` is installed as well